-2. Aboriginal stakeholders have

-- a way that enables sufficient levels of disaggregation4.
-Aboriginal people and - Aboriginal people and communities are supported to build capacity in collecting, using and interpreting data
+- 1. Partnerships in place to support collection, management and use of data - 2.
+Aboriginal stakeholders have access to data subject to privacy requirements - 3.
+Governments collect data in a way that enables sufficient levels of disaggregation - 4.
+Aboriginal people and communities are supported to build capacity in collecting, using and interpreting data